red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

     start a as $ref_a or b as $ref_b match $ref_a.Finished() or $ref_b.Finished()

 Cases A and C don't need much more explanation and should be pretty intuitive to understand.
-Cases B and D though, use the concept of concurrency that we have already seen in the pattern matching section before.
-If two flows get started concurrently they will progress together and potentially result in conflicting actions.
+Cases B and D use the concept of concurrency that we have already seen in the pattern matching section before.
+If two flows get started concurrently, they will progress together and potentially result in conflicting actions.
 The resolution of such conflicts is handled exactly the same.
 Let's see this with two concrete flow examples:

 .. code-block:: colang